Njord0/Arobase/README.md

     return fibonacci(a-2) + fibonacci(a-1);
 }
+@@  This is a comment on multiple lines

-@ 'main' function is needed in any program. fn main() : void
+    'main' function is needed in any program.
+@@
+fn main() : void
 {
     print fibonacci(10);